aau-giraf/weekplanner/backend/Giraf.IntegrationTests/Testing_Environment_Setup.md

 **Key points:**
 - Each test gets its own factory/DB — no shared state between tests
 - Use `EmptyDb` for "not found" / empty scenarios
-- Use `OnlyUsersAndOrgDb` when you need auth but no citizens/activities
-- Use `BaseCaseDb` for the full happy-path scenario
+- Use `BaseCaseDb` for happy-path scenarios with existing data
 - Factory disposes DB files automatically, but if tests fail mid-run, leftover `GirafTestDb_*.db` files may accumulate — they are gitignored